Mealman1551/ArchivedDataCodec/README.md

 #### Release flow

-1. the Main branch is an upstream development branch
+1. the develop branch is an upstream development branch
 2. if code works stable enough, a new tag is created for Aurora (testing branch)
 3. After Aurora is stable enough it will be ported to stable.